Interreg Northern Periphery and Arctic 2021-2027

 How to Apply

-Partnerships will be able to submit project applications twice a year at regular intervals according to a call for proposals calendar to be published on the programme website.
+Partnerships will be able to submit project applications twice a year at regular intervals in the spring and in the autumn.
+Exact dates will be published on the dedicated page of the programme website.

 Applications will be assessed against a set of criteria defining the projects fit with the programme priorities and objectives, and a set of quality criteria.
 The Monitoring Committee will decide on the projects to be granted funding based on the assessment results.